MEMBERSHIP PROGRAMS VALUES STATEMENT

 We hold the mission, vision, and values of Playwrights’ Center at the core of all of our programming and engagement with our PWC community.

-We welcome, value, and celebrate students of all abilities, ages, cultures, ethnicities, genders, incomes, races, religions, and sexual orientations.
+We welcome, value, and celebrate playwrights of all abilities, ages, cultures, ethnicities, genders, incomes, races, religions, and sexual orientations.
 We acknowledge that we each intersect with systems of power and privilege in unique ways based on our different identities and experiences.
 We know and name that these intersections play out in myriad ways in educational membership events and other membership programming—online and in person.
 We strive to create accessible, anti-oppresive spaces rooted in anti-racist, trans-inclusive, and anti-ableism practices.
 We recognize the potential for joy and transformative storytelling in having a wide array of voices in our classrooms and virtual communal spaces.

 We encourage you to read the following statements to fully understand the goals, mission, vision, and values of the Playwrights’ Center.